FabioMiguel2000/LEIC-PFL-2021-22/Taktikus/README.md

 # Taktikus

-Taktikus is a chess-like game based, where two players attempts to get each other marbles until one of the players has only one marble left.
+Taktikus is a strategy game in chess-like fashion, where two players attempts to get each other marbles until one of the players has only one marble left.

 ## Game Rules
 - Played by 2 players (white and black, respectively)